Total Divas' Nattie Neidhart Catches Lana Trying to TP Her Hotel Room: ''Is This All You Got You Neurotic Little Bitch?''

 Lana is taking shots at Nattie Neidhart and she's brought along an accomplice to help her get the job done.

-In this clip from Wednesday's all-new Total Divas, Lana lures Trinity Fatu into TP-ing Nattie's hotel room while on Nikki Bella's bachelorette trip to Mexico.
+In this clip from Wednesday's all-new Total Divas, Lana lures Trinity Fatu into TP-ing Nattie's hotel room while on Nikki Bella's engagement party in Mexico.

 "We are TP-ing Natties room," Lana told Trin.
 "You TP-ing Nattie's room.
 I'm not being an accomplice and an accessory," Trin shot back.
 But it didn't take long before Trin had a roll of toilet paper in her hands.